mariomac/goblog/etc/macias.info/entries/about.md

 ## Teaching

-From 2009 to 2019 I've been part-time lecturer in the [Universitat Politècnica de Catalunya](http://www.upc.edu).
+From 2009 to 2019, I've been part-time lecturer at the [Universitat Politècnica de Catalunya](http://www.upc.edu).
 These are the subjects I taught during this period, with some selected projects:

 * [Software Architecture](https://www.upc.edu/content/master/guiadocent/pdf/ang/230719) (2019)